npi3pak/vscode-statusbar-color-plugin/README.md

 ## ✨ Features

 - 📝 Display custom project name in the status bar
-- 🔲 Show a colored square when no project name is set
 - 🎨 Customize label text color
-- 🌈 Customize square color
 - 💾 Settings saved per workspace in `.vscode/settings.json`
 - 🖱️ Click on the label to configure settings
+- 🔲 Shows default square symbol (■) when no project name is set

 ## 🚀 How to Use

 1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
 2. Search for and select: **Configure Status Bar Project Label**
 3. Choose what to configure:
-   - **Set Project Name** - Enter a custom name for your project
+   - **Set Project Name** - Enter a custom name for your project (leave empty to show default square)
-   - **Set Label Color** - Choose text color for the project name
+   - **Set Label Color** - Choose text color for the label

-   - **Set Square Color** - Choose color for the square (shown when no name is set)
+Alternatively, click directly on the status bar label to open configuration.

 ## 📋 Settings